 The experience of skiing or snowboarding down Scotland's mountains at one of our five ski centres will certainly live long in the memory.
 But thanks to artificial and real snow indoor slopes, it doesn't actually have to be winter to enjoy great snowsports in Scotland!
 Get some pre-ski season practice and brush up on your skills on these year-round slopes.

-The beauty of Snow Factor, which is located in Soar at intu Braehead near Glasgow, is that there's no need to get up early and check the weather.
+The beauty of Snow Factor, which is located in XSite Braehead near Glasgow, is that there's no need to get up early and check the weather.
 Why?
 Because real fresh snow is available all year-round.
 Fancy perfecting that parallel turn in July, or mastering the snow plow in September?
 If so, Snow Factor is the place for you.

-Every day, the fantastic 200 m indoor slope is covered with 1,700 tonnes of fresh powdery snow, so hire a snowboard or skis or simply bring your own.
+Every day, the fantastic 200-metre indoor slope is covered with 1,700 tonnes of fresh powdery snow, so hire a snowboard or skis or simply bring your own.
 If you're looking to improve your skills in time for the new season, there is advanced coaching available and if you're a novice, there are lessons available on the separate beginners' slope.
 Just remember to book your session in advance.

 Artificial ski slopes

 There are also a number of excellent outdoor artificial slopes that are spread right throughout Scotland: